GeorgeHernandez/GeorgeHernandez/KnowThyself.md

         - Low: Let things happen.
 Impulsive.
         - ME: 80%. **I identify with lining up my ducks**.
     - Openness
         - Composed of two related but separable traits, Openness to Experience and Intellect.
 Behavioral aspects include having wide interests, and being imaginative and insightful.
 Considered primarily a cognitive trait.
 Curious.
-Explores.
 Creative.
         - ME: 80%.
 I identify as an explorer.
+    - Psychoticism
+        - Psychoticism is a personality pattern typified by aggressiveness, interpersonal hostility, impulsivity, and sensation-seeking.
+Psychologist Hans Eysenck's 3 primary traits are P-E-N: Psychoticism, Extraversion, and Neuroticism/Emotionalism.
+        - ME: 60%. **I have a contrary nature** and tend to play the devil's advocate.
+My sense of humor tends to be ironic, i.e. something wrong is often funny.
+I like to fight and do martial arts, but it's for fun, developing character and skill, etc, i.e. I'm usually not angry at the person.
+I will mutter and swear while driving but I don't have road rage.
+I sometimes get annoyed by problems that could have been prevented, but I try to remember that it happens.
     - Self-esteem
         - A "favorable or unfavorable attitude toward the self" (Rosenberg, 1965).
 An individual's sense of his or her value or worth, or the extent to which a person values, approves of, appreciates, prizes, or likes him or herself" (Blascovich & Tomaka, 1991).
         - ME: 70%.
 Odd that I can like myself but also be a bit morose.
     - Harm avoidance
         - A tendency towards shyness, being fearful and uncertain, tendency to worry.
-        - ME: 50%.
+        - ME: 60%.
 I like to take precautions and countermeasures, but I'm not a worrier.
     - Novelty seeking
         - Impulsive, exploratory, fickle, excitable, quick-tempered, and extravagant.
 Associated with addictive behavior.
         - ME: 50%.
 I like to explore but I'm not a hedonist.